 There are a few things you should keep in mind while planning your visit.

 • Crowds: Expect it to be crowded in the high season.
-Often, you’ll find a dozen or more boats docked in the area, with plenty of people vying to spend time with these friendly bovines.
+Often, you’ll find a dozen or more boats docked in the area, with plenty of people vying to spend time with these friendly pigs.

 What to Pack for Your Visit